jakewalsh90/Terraform-Azure/Dual-Region-Azure-BaseLab/README.md

 3. Three Subnets in each VNET, with a Subnet delegated to Azure NetApp Files in the Spoke VNET.
 4. Uses the [Automatic-ClientIP-NSG](../Automatic-ClientIP-NSG) to setup a Network Security Group that allows RDP access in - this NSG rule uses the external IP of the machine that runs Terraform.
 5. Associates the created NSG to all Lab Subnets.
-6. Creates a Key Vault with a randomised name, using [Azure-KeyVault-with-Secret](../Azure-KeyVault-with-Secret), and then creates a password as a Secret within the Key Vault that is used later to setup a VM.
+6. Creates a Key Vault with a randomised name, using [Azure-KeyVault-with-Secret](../Azure-KeyVault-with-Secret), and then creates a password as a Secret within the Key Vault that is used later to setup two VMs.
 7. Creates Public IPs for the Domain Controller VMs.
 8. Creates a Network Interface Card and associates the above Public IP.

-Yet to be added:

 9. Creates a Data Disk for NTDS Storage on the Domain Controller VM.
 10. Creates a Windows 2019 VM to act as a Domain Controller.
 The Username for this VM is a Variable, and the Password is saved as a Secret in the Key Vault.
 (It was automatically generated in Step 6).
 11. Attaches the Data Disk created in step 9, with caching Turned off.